-A few months ago, I signed up for the Chase Southwest Rapid Rewards Visa card in order to churn for the sign up bonus.
+A few months ago, I signed up for the Chase Southwest Rapid Rewards Visa card in order to get the sign up bonus.
 The deal was this: spend $2000 in three months and earn $800 in flights or $500 in gift cards.
 I had originally planned on using the rewards for flights.
 However, I determined after the fact that we weren’t going to use the flights after all.
 Silly me.
 Still, it wasn’t that big of a deal.
 I knew that I could turn my points in for gift cards and was excited to see what options would be available.

 Unfortunately, most of the gift cards were for places I didn’t want to spend money.
 Kohl’s, Best Buy, and Sears were a few of the options available.
 The rest of the gift card choices were for restaurants and other places that I don’t patronize.
 I didn’t really need anything from a department store and the last thing I wanted was $500 worth of restaurant gift cards.
 I decided to do the most boring thing possible and turn in my points for $500 in Walmart gift cards.
 Then I could just use them to buy groceries and throw my allotted grocery money for that month toward my mortgage prepayment.

 Yep, I Hate Walmart

 Sounds like a great idea, doesn’t it?
 Unfortunately, I have come to realize that I FUCKING HATE WALMART!
 I hate to use such harsh language, but I’m not sure that anything else would be appropriate.